-Where the corrosion had happened inside of the boiler, then a new boiler installation might be the best option.
-Knowing that a brand new boiler gets you out of the constant repair bills could be worth every penny.
+If the corrosion had happened inside the boiler, then a new boiler installation might be the best option.
+Knowing that a brand new best boiler gets you out of the constant repair bills could be worth every penny.

 We’ve already mentioned the need to check the joints for corrosion but it could be that it’s a loose joint that’s resulted in your boiler leaking water.
 As the pressure builds inside the heating system then it’s going to expose any weak points.